kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/problemAnalysis.typ

 3. Ask you friends to rant about something, what could possibly make their life better?
 4. Is there a dataset that you think it is cool and always wants to try your hands on it but never find the time?

-Come up with at least 5 projects that might interest you, discuss with your peers, and come up with some more ideas!
+Come up with at least 5 projects that might interest you, discuss with your peers, and come up with more ideas!

 == Step 2: Come back to reality